MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 <p align="center"> <b>Screen 1 - VTMS Login Screen with separate credentials for Volunteers and Administrators. </b></p> <br>

+From the screen above, it can be seen that the volunteer can visit the Food Bank Singapore website as well as the various social media (facebook, Instagram, Linkedin) handle's web properties.
+On the top right hand side, a link to FB SG's latest media campaign for 100 SGD per month of donation is also provided.
+Also, in line with their main website showing the Clock Timer for ending Food Hunger in Singapore, to achieve a consistent brand image, the same is also shown here.

 2.1 - <b> Volunteer Module </b> - Allows volunteers to respond to FB SG volunteer tasks available, offer time based services, view FB SG volunteer job roles responsibilities, requirements, browse task related videos and manage their task related data & metrics.
 See Screen 2 below.

 ![Hack Singapore 2022 Food Bank Challenge - VTMS - Volunteer Module Screen](http://www.kaytek.co.in/images/fbsgvtms/mk_vtms_volunteer_module_898_535.png)